Short answer: no, but well, sort of, er, actually–yes! but not what you might expect.

 Under both the NIH and NSF IPAs, as in Bayh-Dole, the university had a contractual right to elect ownership to any invention, thereby eliminating the arduous task of justifying ownership after identification of an invention.

 The last part is true–both the IPA and Bayh-Dole prevent federal agencies from requiring a contractor to justify its ownership.
 But the first part is not accurate.
 The wording slips, so your brain has to be ready for the trick.
 Under the IPA, a university has a contractual obligation to obtain ownership when the university decides to seek a patent on a subject invention.
 This obligation was backed by a requirement that a university have a patent agreement with every employee under which the employee promises to assign subject inventions if the university decides to patent the invention.
-The university, under the IPA, has an option to acquire ownership.
+The university, under the IPA, has an option with respect to the federal government’s interest in an invention to acquire ownership.
 It is the option that the university elects, not ownership.
-Ownership the university has to obtain via a patent agreement.
+Ownership the university has to obtain via an invention assignment backed by a patent agreement.
 To make that patent agreement stick, the university must provide consideration.
 If a university decides to patent a subject invention, then it is obligated to obtain assignment from the inventors.

 By contrast, under Bayh-Dole, there is no obligation that an inventor promise to assign inventions to the university.
 Bayh-Dole does not address ownership directly.
 It is the standard patent rights clause that deals with ownership.
 There, universities are required to require employees to make a written agreement to protect the government’s interest–including promising to assign inventions (or license inventions) to the government.
 There is no contractual right whatsoever for a university to “elect ownership” of any invention.
 As the Supreme Court made clear, almost as a little lecture for the university folk lacking basic sense, universities, if they wanted ownership, should secure that ownership with a patent assignment.
 The matter of “electing to retain title” has to do with the disposition of rights as between the university and the federal agency, and nothing to do with how the university acquires subject inventions from inventors.